n8han/herald/README.markdown

 When publishing and previewing, the description from `about.markdown` is appended to the selected version's release notes as boilerplate.

-If you're publishing to the Scala software announcement site [implicit.ly], please keep in mind that the post's title will be the name of your project and its corresponding version; this should not be repeated as a heading in the notes.
-It is best to lead with copy describing the big changes in the release, or jump right into a list of those changes.
+If you're publishing to the Scala software announcement site [implicit.ly], please keep in mind that the post's title will be the name of your project and its corresponding version: these should not be repeated as a heading in the notes.
+It is best to lead with copy describing the big changes in your release, or jump right into a list of those changes.
 For major releases with changes divided into sections, use an `h3` (a line prefixed by `###` in Markdown) or smaller heading.
 The short description `about.markdown` should be one or two sentences long, with links to more information about your project.

 To preview the transformed release notes, run the `preview-notes` action in sbt.
-This can be followed by a version number; the default is the current version with an "-SNAPSHOT" suffix removed.
+This can be followed by a version number; the default is the current version with any "-SNAPSHOT" suffix removed.
 If you're on a 1.6+ JVM, the notes should open in your default browser.
 The location of the file they've been saved to is displayed in the sbt output.

 Publication Target Site
 -----------------------